Gus Newport

-Eugene "Gus" Newport was the mayor of Berkeley, California, from 1979 to 1986.
-More recently he worked to help the Gulfport, Mississippi, community rebuild in the wake of damage from Hurricane Katrina.
+Eugene "Gus" Newport (April 5, 1935 – June 17, 2023) was an American politician who was the mayor of Berkeley, California, from 1979 to 1986.
+He later worked to help the Gulfport, Mississippi, community rebuild in the wake of damage from Hurricane Katrina.
 He was the second African American mayor of Berkeley.

 Mayoralty

 Newport was elected mayor in 1979 with the backing of Berkeley Citizens Action, a coalition of progressives, radicals and reformers.
 The BCA ran on a campaign of economic reform, inspired by a 1976 document, "The Cities’ Wealth: Programs for Community Economic Control in Berkeley, California."
 He held the mayoralty from 1979 to 1986.
+As mayor, he banned condominium conversions; allowed the established of a homeless community where residents lived in buses and vans; and declared Berkeley a sanctuary city for El Salvadoran refugees.

 Political views

 Newport endorsed U.S. Senator Bernie Sanders' campaigns for the Democratic presidential nomination in 2016 and 2020.

+Personal life and death

+Newport was born on April 5, 1935.
+He died on June 17, 2023, at the age of 88.